displaygreat/youtube/readme.md

-## youtube-clone - project as part of study
+## youtube-redesign - project as part of study

 Technologies: HTML, CSS, JS
 Used: SVG sprites, swiper.js for slider